composer/windows-setup/src/README.md

 From 2017 Certum can only issue certificates using a smart card reader.
 If you purchase their card-reader package, you can install the software from the USB stick, which  also contains helpful instruction manuals.
 The main interface is the `proCertumCardManager` application.
 Also included is the `cryptoCertumScanner` utility which runs at Start-up and is added to the system tray.
 This does not seem to be needed for simple code signing, so it is best to remove it from Start-up.

+Once you have bought the certificate you need to activate it.
+You need the Java runtime installed on your system and a web browser that allows you to run a `.jnlp` web start file (Chrome, for example).
+You may also have to set the appropriate level of security from the Java Control Panel item to allow you to run it.

-Use Chrome to create your certificate, from the _Activate Certificates_ page in your account.
-You will need to download and run a Certum-provided Java plugin from the browser in order to create the key pair and you must have the card-reader inserted as it stores this on the card.
+Insert the card-reader, go to the _Activate Certificates_ page in your account and follow the instructions to generate and store a key-pair on the card reader.
+You then need to verify your email and provide identification documentation.

-Once the certificate has been activated, go to the _Manage Certificates_ page and select `Save binary` to download the `.cer` file.
-Open the `proCertumCardManager` and import this file on to the reader, then click to register the certificate in the system.
-This will put it in the Windows Certificate Store for the Current User, under Personal.
+Once the certificate has been activated, go to the _Manage Certificates_ page and select `Save binary` to download the `.cer` file (note that this works in any browser).
+Open the `proCertumCardManager`, read the card and choose your profile - probably the Common profile.
+Click _Import certificate_ to add this file to the reader.

+To register the certificate in the Windows Certificate Store, click _Show certificate details_ then _Install Certificate_.
+Choose Current User for the store location and let the system automatically choose the actual store (which will be Personal).
+This makes life easy when it comes to invoking `signtool.exe`.

 To install an already activated certificate from the card reader, open the `proCertumCardManager`, select the certificate then click to register it, as above.